Appearance: ZZ Top without the guitars.

 So move over Heidegger, here comes… Well, yes, in a way, but we are definitely not in a sports arena.

-How he describes himself? »I always felt like a revolutionary, always thinking againts the current.
+How does he describes himself? »I always felt like a revolutionary, always thinking againts the current.
 I always hated the selfcomplacent ›bourgeois‹, I always loved the suffering people.«

 So what is it about his philosophy that people find so provocative?
 Telling people the truth generally drives them up against the wall.